 I haven’t examined this theory rigorously yet, but intuitively it seems very plausible.
 Testing it would require computing cost surfaces over a synthetic dataset, which seems very error prone and tedious, so I haven’t set about doing it yet.

-In the direct photometric alignment context, large motions between image frames has been compensated for by using a coarse-to-fine approach, where alignment is first performed on a recursively subsampled (lower resolution) versions of the keyframe and target image frame, usually with three or four levels of subsampling forming a so-called ‘pyramid’.
+In the direct photometric alignment context, large motions between image frames have been compensated for by using a coarse-to-fine approach, where alignment is first performed on a recursively subsampled (lower resolution) versions of the keyframe and target image frame, usually with three or four levels of subsampling forming a so-called ‘pyramid’.
 Doing so broadens the basin of attraction for our optimization algorithm, allowing it to arrive at the desired minimum even if we initially start further from it.
 This approach is unfortunately not available to us in the object tracking application, because our objects of interest represent only a small fraction of the total pixels in a given keyframe.
 We therefore can only use one or two pyramid levels, which are unfortunately not enough to compensate for the large induced translation.

 Another approach is to instead reformulate the reprojection function so as to perform alignment in the object rather than the camera’s origin frame.
 This would work fine if the camera was stationary in the world, but doesn’t help us in the case of the moving camera, since the camera cannot disambiguate its own motion relative to the object from the object’s motion in the object’s origin frame.
 I’ll save you another round of tortuous coordinate manipulation, but demonstrating this is straightforward.

 One final idea is to use a feature-based approach as an initialization for the direct alignment approach.
 This paper from Judd et. al. demonstrates such a feature based approach for multi-object and camera motion tracking.
 This should get us closer to the desired minimum in the basin of attraction for our optimization algorithm, but on the other hand initializing from features negates many of the advantages of direct photometric alignment, is kind of ugly, and we might as well return to the caves.
-That saidi, it’s likely that this will be the approach I take for the next steps until I can think of something better.
+That said, it’s likely that this will be the approach I take for the next steps until I can think of something better.

 Some additional notes